Stacked-Ring Ion Guide for Cooling and Bunching Rare Isotopes: Conceptual Design

 The realization of the entire process described above critically depends on the digital RF that is applied to the ion guide.
 It is typically generated by two Power Supply Units (PSUs) with the same magnitude $V$ but opposite polarities and two fast switches.
 The latter switch between the positive and negative PSU at the RF frequency $f$, and feed two alternating voltages respectively to even and odd rings.

 Such a scheme has readily been applied to digitally driven RFQs and ion funnels.
 However, for the present ion guide, the DC levels of certain rings need to be individually raised to bias voltages, as listed in Table~\ref{tab:electric_parameters}.
 According to Section~\ref{sec:rectangular_waveform}, such a voltage, e.g.\ $\delta V$, can effectively be induced by deviating the duty cycle of the digital RF from $50\%$ by an amount of $\delta$.
 The resultant time spectra for even and odd rings in case of a positive deviation $\delta$ are shown in Fig.~\ref{fig:time_spectrum}.
-In contrast to the capacitive coupling of RF on top of DC, which inevitably results in a low-pass filter, the approach presented here is advantageous for preserving the steep slopes of the rectangular waveform of the digital RF.
-Moreover, the induced bias voltage can easily be adjusted by reprogramming the timing pattern for the fast switch without any modifications to the hardware.
+The induced bias voltage can easily be adjusted by reprogramming the timing pattern for the fast switch without any modifications to the hardware.

 We note that Fig.~\ref{fig:time_spectrum} dose not necessarily imply the same spectrum being applied to all the even (or odd) rings at the same time.
 During the operation of the ion guide, the duty cycle of the digital RF changes according to the phase sequence in Fig.~\ref{fig:traveling_wave} for the participating rings in the traveling wave, while it remains constant for the others.
 Fig.~\ref{fig:timing_diagram} shows the timing pattern of the deviation $\delta$ of the duty cycle for every constituent ring of the ion guide.
 The value of $\delta$ is calculated as the ratio of the bias voltage to the PSU voltage, and listed in Table~\ref{tab:electric_parameters} for all possible scenarios.
 Based on the timing diagram in Fig.~\ref{fig:timing_diagram}, rings sharing the same pattern and polarity can directly be wired, thus notably simplifying the circuitry complexity.